Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 prefix djb:

-in line 10, we use its full name, with the namespace prefix.
+When we then define the function in line 10 we use its full name, with the

 The skeleton of a stylesheet that includes a user-defined function looks like the following: